 Watch: Manuel Neuer's top 5 saves

-Germany begin their World Cup campaign against Mexico in Moscow on 17 June.
+Germany, who face Saudi Arabia in a friendly on 8 June, begin their World Cup campaign against Mexico in Moscow on 17 June.
 Sweden and South Korea complete Group F.